 Airway management consists of

-Whatever airway management techniques are used, tidal volume should be 6 to 8 mL/kg (significantly less than previously recommended) and ventilatory rate should be 8 to 10 breaths/min (significantly slower than previously recommended to avoid negative hemodynamic consequences).
-Slower rates are commonly used in patients with severe air trapping (eg, acute asthma, COPD), and passive oxygenation without positive pressure ventilation shows promise in the first minutes after cardiac arrest.
-Smaller volumes and slower respiratory rates are also desirable in any state of hemodynamic instability; however, it is important to keep in mind that positive pressure ventilation is the opposite of physiologically normal negative pressure ventilation.
-In cardiac arrest, physiologic demands are significantly less, and in non-arrest, the benefits of hypoventilation in hemodynamic stability and lung protection often outweigh the negative effects of permissive hypercapnia and moderate hypoxia.
+Whatever airway management techniques are used, tidal volume should be 6 to 8 mL/kg (significantly less than previously recommended) and ventilatory rate should be 10 to 16 breaths/minute (significantly slower than previously recommended to avoid negative hemodynamic consequences).
+Slower rates are commonly used in patients with severe air trapping (eg, acute asthma Asthma Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
+Symptoms and signs include dyspnea... read more , COPD Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
+Alpha-1 antitrypsin deficiency and various occupational... read more [chronic obstructive pulmonary disease]), and passive oxygenation without positive pressure ventilation shows promise in the first minutes after cardiac arrest.
+It is important to keep in mind that positive pressure ventilation is the opposite of physiologically normal negative pressure ventilation; in any state of hemodynamic instability, positive pressure and large tidal volumes (or very high positive expiratory pressure [PEEP]) can increase instability.
+In cardiac arrest Cardiac Arrest Cardiac arrest is the cessation of cardiac mechanical activity resulting in the absence of circulating blood flow.
+Cardiac arrest stops blood from flowing to vital organs, depriving them of... read more , physiologic demands are significantly less, and in non-arrest, the benefits of hypoventilation in hemodynamic stability and lung protection often outweigh the negative effects of permissive hypercapnia and moderate hypoxia.

-To relieve airway obstruction caused by soft tissues of the upper airway and provide optimal position for bag-valve-mask ventilation and laryngoscopy, the operator flexes the patient’s neck to elevate the head until the external auditory meatus is in the same plane as the sternum and positions the face roughly parallel to the ceiling (see Figure: Head and neck positioning to open the airway.).
+To relieve airway obstruction caused by soft tissues of the upper airway and provide optimal position for bag-valve-mask ventilation Bag-Valve-Mask Devices If no spontaneous respiration occurs after airway opening and no respiratory devices are available, rescue breathing (mouth-to-mask or mouth-to-barrier device) is started; mouth-to-mouth ventilation... read more and laryngoscopy, the operator flexes the patient’s neck to elevate the head until the external auditory meatus is in the same plane as the sternum and positions the face roughly parallel to the ceiling (see figure Head and neck positioning to open the airway Head and neck positioning to open the airway ).
 This position is slightly different from the previously taught head tilt position.
-The mandible should be displaced upward by lifting the lower jaw and submandibular soft tissue or by pushing the rami of the mandible upward (see Figure: Jaw lift.).
+The mandible should be displaced upward by lifting the lower jaw and submandibular soft tissue or by pushing the rami of the mandible upward (see figure Jaw lift Jaw lift ).

 Anatomic restriction, various abnormalities, or considerations caused by trauma (eg, inadvisability of moving a possibly fractured neck) may obviate the operator’s ability to properly position the neck, but careful attention to optimal positioning when possible can maximize airway patency and improve bag-valve-mask ventilation and laryngoscopy.